Project overview

 The current water system supplies water to one property on Deerfield extension, nine properties on Deerfield Avenue, 31 properties on Alice Crescent, four properties on Redford Drive, eight properties on Notre Dame Drive and nine properties on Snyder's Road East, as well as a community park and Emmanuel Lutheran Church.

-Please subscribe using the Subscribe button at the top right corner of this page, to receive emails on any future updates or notices.
+Please follow us by selecting the 'follow' button at the top of the page to receive emails on any future updates or notices.
 Please let us know if you prefer to receive information in another way.

 Questions?